aaronnorby/reduction/README.md

 an action creator to be called and `dispatch` to the store without the component inside of which it is called needing to itself call `dispatch` on the action (the `dispatch` method is given to connected components).

+## `src/components/ExampleComponent.jsx`

+A very simple component that includes a click handler to illustrate how an action creator passed down using `bindActionCreators` could be used.